Library of Congress - Enhanced view.

 This 18th century genealogy begins with the earliest documented Eubank references found in Tidewater Virginia - the 1704 Quit Rent Roll, and several early 18th century items of reference.
 Eubank entries from the Caroline County Order Books is a separate link.

-Documents are referenced to develop a theoretical base to discover possible connections of Eubank individuals in King and Queen, Essex, and Caroline Counties.
+Documents are referenced to develop a theory to possible connections of Eubank individuals in King and Queen, Essex, and Caroline Counties.
 As this site is a work in progress, new details will be added as the narrative evolves.

 18th Century Documented References to Eubank in Virginia